a-r-t/SER-225-Game-Platformer/docs/About/about.md

 In Fall 2022, I became the instructor for SER225, so I am naturally using the game a third time.
-However, before the semester started, I did a lot more work to the codebase to make things a bit tighter and organized, which will hopefully give my students a better experience working with it..
+However, before the semester started, I did a lot more work to the codebase to make things a bit tighter and organized, which will hopefully give my students a better experience working with it.

 # The "other" game